arvidn/libtorrent/branches/libtorrent_utp/docs/manual.rst

 ``utp_connect_timeout`` is the number of milliseconds of timeout for the initial SYN packet for uTP connections.
 For each timed out packet (in a row), the timeout is doubled.

+``utp_delayed_ack`` is the number of milliseconds to delay ACKs the most.
+Delaying ACKs significantly helps reducing the amount of protocol overhead in the reverse direction from downloads.
+It defaults to 100 milliseconds.
+If set to 0, delayed ACKs are disabled and every incoming payload packet is ACKed.
+The granularity of this timer is capped by the tick interval (as specified by ``tick_interval``).

 The ``mixed_mode_algorithm`` determines how to treat TCP connections when there are uTP connections.
 Since uTP is designed to yield to TCP, there's an inherent problem